Form 1099 for Rent: Reporting and Correcting Forms for Rental Income

 What is the 1099-NEC for?

-Form 1099-NEC is for reporting nonemployee compensation.
+Form 1099-NEC is used to report nonemployee compensation.
 Rental property owners should send completed 1099-NEC forms to independent contractors, service providers, and vendors who operate as sole proprietors or LLCs and exceed the annual payment threshold.

 Additional Resources